What are Rich Snippets and How to Get Them?

 4. Update your page and submit it for indexation through Google Search Console.

 Nonetheless, if the process was as straightforward as it seemed at first glance, there wouldn’t be that many pages of documentation on the matter.
 As soon as you try to implement structured data on your website, you’ll see it’s a long path full of pitfalls.
-Let’s look at how you can approach structured data and rich snippets.
+Let’s look at how to approach structured data and rich snippets.

 Choosing the format for rich snippets and schema markup